kadamvignesh/weather-app/README.md

  > paste this paswd and you can now access argocd

-  7 - Select new app , and complete the form by
+7- In the deployment file give the image of the application , which is present in your aws-ecr 7 - Select new app , and complete the form by

    > giving application name (in small letters) and project name: deafult, sync policy: automatic, tick prune resources and self-heal